shivammm21/shivammm21/README.md

 -  🎓 &nbsp; I'm pursuing a Bachelor's of Engineering, where I'm honing my skills in technology and development.
 - 🌱 &nbsp; I actively contribute to open-source projects and believe in the power of collaboration in the tech community
-- 💼 &nbsp; As a freelancer, I specialize in backend development, building scalable, efficient systems to solve real-world problems.
+- 💼 &nbsp; As a freelancer, I specialize in secure backend development, building scalable, efficient systems to solve real-world problems.
 - 🚀 &nbsp; Passionate about coding, technology, and open-source development
 - 🏆 &nbsp; GitHub Achievements: Pull Shark x2, Quickdraw